 - The mind behind the project

-What inspired you to pursue a career in space sector?
+What inspired you to pursue a career in Infrastructure and Mobility sector?

 What got you interested in Sener?